 Nancy Miehle

-"I really love that this is a medium that you don't always see in a fine art setting - really well done, supper interesting use of atmopheric perspective!"
+"I really love that this is a medium that you don't always see in a fine art setting - really well done, supper interesting use of atmospheric perspective!"

 Abstract